Medically reviewed by Drugs.com. Last updated on Apr 28, 2022.

 If you miss a dose of semaglutide, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you miss a dose, use it as soon as possible within 5 days after your missed dose.
+If you miss a dose of Ozempic®, use it as soon as possible within 5 days after your missed dose.
 If you miss a dose for more than 5 days, skip the missed dose and go back to your regular dosing schedule.

 Keep out of the reach of children.